ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 43. Can I change the case (uppercase/lowercase) of replacement variables in templates?
 Yes.
 Replacement variables can be displayed in uppercase, lowercase, or capitalized form depending on your formatting needs and the type of template you're using:
-- When using DOCX templates, you can use Word’s formatting options, such as "all caps", which is then translated to CSS 'text-transform'.
+- When using DOCX templates, you can use Word's formatting options, such as "all caps", which is then translated to CSS 'text-transform'.
 - When using HTML templates, you can use the CSS 'text-transform' property directly to control text casing.

 In rare cases, email clients may ignore this CSS property or render it inconsistently.